Notable Kings of Western Zhou Dynasty

 Then Ji Man started his journey again; but this time, he took his best army with him.

-Based on the enlarged territory his father left him, Ji Man further extended his kingdom.
+Based on the big territory that his father left for him, Ji Man further extended his kingdom.

 He defeated eastern rebellion vassal states, consolidated southerners that his father conquered, vanquished northern nomadic regimes, and implemented very coercive policies to those failed northerners.